yearn/yearn-devdocs/docs/developers/v2/fork-yearn-ui.md

 ## Change Vaults Filter

-For this example we will make a UI focused on stablecoins, so we will add only vaults that deal with stablecoins and allow users to filter them by how the coins are collateralized.
-To do this we will add more vaults that aren't in the default macarena code and create new filter categories.
+Add more vaults (that aren't in the default macarena code) and also create new filter categories:

 * Open `contexts/useYearn.tsx` and edit `endorsedVaults` to contain the vaults you want.

 To add new vaults head to [vaults.yearn.finance](https://vaults.yearn.finance/ethereum/stables) and copy the address in the Etherscan link to add it to our list.
-Here is what it looks like after adding all addresses for stablecoins:
+Here is what it looks like after adding all addresses for stablecoin vaults:

 ```js title="contexts/useYearn.tsx"
 // contexts/useYearn.tsx line 67